Research into cancer pain and treatment

 Pain after surgery

 One way to control pain is to have an injection of local anaesthetic into a space next to the spine.
 This numbs one side of the chest and is called a paravertebral block.
-Patients would normally have this after their operation.
+People with lung cancer would normally have this after their operation.
 One team of researchers want to find out if pain control can be improved if people have this before their operation.
 This is called a pre operative or pre emptive paravertebral block.

-One trial team are looking into pain after surgery for womb or ovarian cancer.
-One way to help control the pain is to block the nerves that go to the skin of the abdomen.
+Another trial team are looking into pain after surgery for womb or ovarian cancer.
+One way to help control the pain is to block the nerves that go to the skin of the abdomen Open a glossary item.
 This is called a TAP nerve block.
-Women have a thin tube put into their abdomen.
-They then have a numbing drug through this tube.
-The aim of this trial is to find if the TAP nerve block improves pain control after surgery.
+A thin tube is put into the abdomen.
+A numbing drug is then put through this tube.
+The aim of this trial is to find out if the TAP nerve block improves pain control after surgery.

 How to join a clinical trial